 Ransomware victims may apply to OFAC for a license to exempt the ransom payment from the sanctions regulations.
 However, OFAC’s advisory notes that there is a presumption of denial for license applications, as paying ransoms undermines the sanctions’ national security goals.
 Rather than pay the ransom, OFAC recommends victims of ransomware contact government agencies for help.

 OFAC’s advisory is not itself a regulation, but instead seeks to provide explanatory guidance on existing regulations as they apply to ransomware.
+Although OFAC advisory did not include discussion of bug bounties, organizations should presume that payment of bug bounties to sanctioned entities would also be a violation.

 Organizations that fall victim to ransomware attacks should beware the risk of violating OFAC regulations by paying a ransom to a sanctioned entity.
 Organizations should ensure ransomware prevention, detection, and recovery measures are in place.